fracpete/python-weka-wrapper/doc/source/install.rst

 .. code-block:: bash

-   $ sudo apt-get install python-imaging python-matplotlib python-pygraphviz
+   $ sudo apt-get install python-pil python-matplotlib python-pygraphviz

 Install OpenJDK as well, in order to get all the header files that *javabridge* compiles against (but don't use it for starting up JVMs):